 - (c) Emergency and urgently needed care outside the service area.
 Professional services of a physician, emergency room treatment, and inpatient hospital services are covered at eighty (80) percent of the first two thousand dollars (\$2,000) of the charges incurred per insurance year, and one hundred (100) percent thereafter.
 The maximum eligible out-of-pocket expense per individual per year for this benefit is four hundred dollars (\$400).
-This benefit is not available when the member's condition permits them to receive care within the network of the plan in which the individual is enrolled. - (d) Ambulance.
-The deductible and coinsurance for services not subject to copays applies.
+This benefit is not available when the member's condition permits them to receive care within the network of the plan in which the individual is enrolled. - (dc) AmbulanceObstetrics and gynecological care.
+The deductible and coinsurance for services not subject to copays applies. - (d) Mental health care and substance use disorder treatment. - (d)(e) Chiropractic Care.